Department of African American Studies

 Attributes: African American Studies, UUC:Global Interdependence, UUC:Social & Behavioral Sci

-The course is an examination of social justice activities that seek to expose barriers created towards a realization of a more equal and just society, The focus is on differences and similarities in the experiences, needs and beliefs of people and includes perspectives on discrimination and oppression based on race, gender, class, age, sexual orientation, ethnicity, mental and physical disability, and/or spiritual orientation.
+The course is an examination of social justice activities that seek to expose barriers created towards a realization of a more equal and just society.
+The focus is on differences and similarities in the experiences, needs and beliefs of people and includes perspectives on discrimination and oppression based on race, gender, class, age, sexual orientation, ethnicity, mental and physical disability, and/or spiritual orientation.
 This course focuses on human diversity within the context of anti-oppression framework in social work.
-Course also addresses how group membership affects access to resources, services and opportunities and relates to risk factors for specific population groups.
+The course also addresses how group membership affects access to resources, services, and opportunities and relates to risk factors for specific population groups.

-Attributes: African American Studies, Urban Poverty - Cycles Exclusn
+Attributes: African American Studies, BHS-Professional, Social Science Req (A&S), UUC:Identities in Context, Urban Poverty - Cycles Exclusn, Women's & Gender Studies

 AAM 3300X - African American Literary Traditions II: After 1900